zennittians/intelchain/rosetta/infra/README.md

 ```bash
 docker run -d -p 9700:9700 -v "$(pwd)/data:/root/data" intelchainitc/explorer-node --run.shard=0
 ```
-> This command will create the container of the harmony node on shard 0 in the detached mode,
+> This command will create the container of the intelchain node on shard 0 in the detached mode,
 > binding port 9700 (the rosetta port) on the container to the host and mounting the shared
 > `./data` directory on the host to `/root/data` on the container.
 Note that the container
-> uses `/root/data` for all data storage (this is where the `harmony_db_*` directories will be stored).
+> uses `/root/data` for all data storage (this is where the `intelchain_db_*` directories will be stored).

 You can view your container with the following command:
 ```bash